The Taffy Machine from Kenner (1975)

 Taffy has an Atlantic City-based origin story and a history that spans well over a century.
-In 1975, Kenner brought taffy making to children, with the release of one of their more peculiar food-centric toys, The Taffy Machine.
+In 1975, Kenner brought taffy-making to children, with the release of one of their more peculiar food-centric toys, The Taffy Machine.

 Similar to the Easy-Bake Oven, The Taffy Machine came with three “just add water” mixes and an appropriately sized mixing bowl.
 The process of creating taffy was a simple matter of adding water to the mix, placing the mixture on the machine, and turning the crank.
-Food coloring and a dropper were also provided to allow kids to flavor their culinary concoctions in chocolate, cherry, or grape.
+Food colouring and a dropper were also provided to allow kids to flavour their culinary concoctions in chocolate, cherry, or grape.
 Rounding out the package was a spatula, mixing cup, and some obligatory candy wrappers.